appdotnet/api-spec/content/reference/resources/post/index.md

     <tr>
         <td><code>text</code></td>
         <td>string</td>
         <td>User supplied text of the post.
 All Unicode characters allowed.
-Maximum length 256 characters.</td>
+Maximum length 256 characters.
+The maximum length can be retrieved from the <a href="/reference/resources/config/">Configuration endpoint</a>.</td>
     </tr>
     <tr>
         <td><code>html</code></td>